florianjosefreheis/florianjosefreheis.github.io/_posts/2024-02-16-circleci-received-killed-signal.markdown

 ## Solution

 The above mentioned PR introduced a new CircleCI configuration ENV `GRPC_RUBY_BUILD_PROCS` that allows overwriting the CPU allocation.
 Setting **`GRPC_RUBY_BUILD_PROCS: 4`** ensured that the number of processes spawned was limited to 4.
-One issue, one PR, and one CircleCi config later and the error was fixed.
+One issue, one PR, and one CircleCI config later and the error was fixed.

 I was wondering how we could debug this without googling.
 Let's have a look at the debugging process.

-## SSH into CircleCi
+## SSH into CircleCI

-We can jump on the box via CircleCi's [Rerun job with SSH](https://circleci.com/docs/ssh-access-jobs/) and run **`ps axfn`**.
+We can jump on the box via CircleCI's [Rerun job with SSH](https://circleci.com/docs/ssh-access-jobs/) and run **`ps axfn`**.

 ```circleci
 circleci@a64186f7a238:~$ ps axfn